priya143-hp/Arogyasetu/README.md

-His credentials should be manually created in the database) ● Check the total users registered and [filter them by Age/Pincode/Vaccination status (none/First dose completed/All completed)] - Optional
+His credentials should be manually created in the database) ● Check the total users registered and [filter them by Age/Pincode/Vaccination status (none/First dose completed/All completed)] - Optional ● Check the registered slots for the vaccine (first dose /second dose/total) on a given day

 ## Vaccine slot details
 ● Assume that vaccination drive is happening only from 1st June ‘21 to 30th June